unoplatform/uno/doc/articles/features/file-management.md

 Uno supports some of the APIs from the `Windows.Storage` namespace, such as `Windows.Storage.StorageFile` and `Windows.Storage.StorageFolder` for all platforms.

 Both `Windows.Storage` and `System.IO` APIs are available, with some platform specifics defined below.
 In general, it is best to use `Windows.Storage` APIs when available, as their asynchronous nature allows for transparent interactions with the underlying file system implementations.
-In addition, `System.IO` cannot work with files which are not owned by the application directly (e.g. files picked by a dialog).
+In addition, `System.IO` cannot work with files that are not owned by the application directly (e.g. files picked by a dialog).

 Note that for file and folder metadata only `BasicProperties` are partially supported for now.
-`FileAttributes` and all "advanced properties" (`StorageItemContentProperties`) related to the content of the file, including thumbnail, are not yet supported.
+`FileAttributes` and all "advanced properties" (`StorageItemContentProperties`) related to the content of the file, including the thumbnail, are not yet supported.

 ## WebAssembly File System